johndzervos/tlvc/README.md

 # TimeLapse Video Creator tlvc

-Add the photos you want to combine in a 'photos' directory.
-Allowed extenstions are `.jpg` and `.png` The photos are going to be added alphabetically in the video.
-Keep in mind that `11.png` is before `2.png`, so either use leading zeros or strings to name the photos.

-Examples:
-* ./tlvc.py -a https://www.youtube.com/watch?v=5pOFKmk7ytU -s 18 -e 70
-* ./tlvc.py -a audio.mp3 -s 18 -e 70
-* ./tlvc.py -f 1

-dependencies:
-* pytube (pip install pytube)
-* PIL (pip install image)
-* mutagen (pip install mutagen)
-* moviepy (pip install moviepy)
-* resizeimage (pip install python-resize-image)
-* pydub (pip install pydub)

-This script will
 TLVC (TimeLapse Video Creator) creates a timelapse video out of the provided photos in the 'photos' directory.
 The background audio can be passed either as a youtube url or